ybkamaleri/rreg/README.md

  <!-- badges: end -->

-`rreg` is an R package to assist and standardize the presentation and visualization of data from the Norwegian Health Quality Registries.
+`rreg` is an R package :package: to assist and standardize the presentation and visualization of data from the Norwegian Health Quality Registries.
 This requirement can be accessed from [pdf document](https://www.kvalitetsregistre.no/sites/default/files/off-standardisering.pdf) or from the [Nasjonalt Servicemiljø for medisinske kvalitetsregistre](https://www.kvalitetsregistre.no/resultater-til-publisering-pa-nett)